-- All of the following: - At least five years of active doula experience in either a paid or volunteer capacity within the previous seven years. - Attestation to skills in prenatal, labor, and postpartum care as demonstrated by the following: Three written client testimonial letters, or professional letters of recommendation from any of the following: a physician, licensed behavioral health provider, nurse practitioner, nurse midwife, licensed midwife, enrolled doula, or community-based organization.
+- All of the following: - Attest that they have provided services in the capacity of a doula either a paid or volunteer capacity for at least five years.
+The five years of experience in the capacity as a doula must have occurred within the last seven years - Three written client testimonial letters or professional letters of recommendation from any of the following: a physician, licensed behavioral health provider, nurse practitioner, nurse midwife, licensed midwife, enrolled doula, or community-based organization.
 Letters must be written within the last seven years.
-One letter must be from either a licensed Provider, a community-based organization, or an enrolled doula.
-"Enrolled doula" means a doula enrolled either through DHCS or through a MCP.
+One letter must be from either a licensed Provider, a communitybased organization, or an enrolled doula.9 "Enrolled doula" means a doula enrolled either through DHCS or through a MCP.